top of page

 TECHNOLOGY

-We integrate miniaturized, automated synthesis of peptidic molecules with direct biophysical and proteomic readouts to dissect protein interactions, design precision probes and inhibitors, and uncover novel therapeutic strategies
+We integrate miniaturized combinatorial library synthesis with direct cellular, biophysical, and proteomic readouts to decode biomolecular interactions, create probes and inhibitors, and uncover new therapeutic opportunities.

 Selected publications: